Ford Tractor Shield

 When Ford Conquered the World with Shield & Globe

-In the summer of 1940, as German tanks rolled toward Paris, Maurice Dollfus stood in the gleaming new Ford assembly plant at Poissy, watching workers install the last of the porcelain enamel service signs before the inevitable occupation¹.
-These weren't ordinary Ford ovals; they were shield-shaped emblems bearing a world globe at their center, marked "Borne Service" in bold French lettering.
-Dollfus, the head of Ford's French operations, understood these signs represented something far greater than automotive service points.
-They were markers of the American industrial empire, beacons of a manufacturing revolution that had transformed global commerce.
+In the summer of 1940, as German tanks rolled toward Paris, Maurice Dollfus stood in the gleaming new Ford assembly plant at Poissy, watching workers install the last of the porcelain enamel service signs before the inevitable occupation.¹ These weren't ordinary Ford ovals.
+They were shield-shaped emblems bearing a world globe at their center, marked "Borne Service" in bold French lettering.
+Dollfus, head of Ford's French operations, understood what these signs represented: a method, a system, an idea that had carried the blue oval from Detroit to the Seine, and was nowhere near finished.

-Ford's international expansion wasn't merely business growth; it was industrial colonialism executed with precision that would make Rockefeller envious.
-While General Motors fumbled with committee decisions and Chrysler remained provincially American, Ford had already planted its flag on six continents by 1925.
+Ford's international expansion wasn't merely business growth.
+It was a system, executed with a precision nobody else had figured out yet.
+While General Motors fumbled with committee decisions and Chrysler remained provincial, Ford had already planted its flag on six continents by 1925.

 Red Tractors & Red Shields